guides

 Weave in details that make the letter feel alive:

-• Reference sensory memories—smells from the kitchen, favourite songs, treasured landscapes.
+- Reference sensory memories (smells from the kitchen, favorite songs, treasured landscapes).

 Consider recording a short companion audio or video message.
 Hearing your voice can bring comfort, especially during grief.